slavistan/matrixgen/README.md

-# matrixgen - Header-only library
+# Matrixgen - Header-only library

-## Make `matrixgen` available to your project
+## Make `Matrixgen` available to your project

-Using `matrixgen` in another project can be done by way of a regular `sudo make install` which will copy the pertinent files into your system's *include*, *lib* and *share* directories.
-The base path defaults to */usr/local/* and may be changed via CMake's `CMAKE_INSTALL_PREFIX` variable in the *CMakeCache.txt* file inside `matrixgen`'s build directory.
+Using `Matrixgen` in another project can be done by way of a regular `sudo make install` which will copy the pertinent files into your system's *include*, *lib* and *share* directories.
+The base path defaults to */usr/local/* and may be changed via CMake's `CMAKE_INSTALL_PREFIX` variable in the *CMakeCache.txt* file inside `Matrixgen`'s build directory.

 ```sh
 git clone https://github.com/slavistan/matrixgen.git